 “My cofounder and I… constantly interacted with people online, be it freelancers or otherwise.
 It was always a struggle to verify the identities of these individuals and find out whether they were authentic.
 This challenge prompted us to create BeenVerified,” says Cohen.
 “BeenVerified’s overriding goal is simple: to provide you with access to public info that was formerly only available to big companies and people with deep pockets in a way that is easy, affordable, and fast.
 It is a way for you to always know who you are interacting with.”

 Like many other simple app ideas, the execution of BeenVerified was a lot more complicated than the concept.
-In the early days of the app, Ross’ job was to provide “whatever resources we were lacking that day.”
+In the early days of the app, Ross’ job was to provide “whatever resources we lacked that day.”
 His jobs at BeenVerified have included designing the website, coding the conversion funnels, sales, customer support, and even taking out the trash.
-It was this determination to do whatever it took that helped make BeenVerified the big success it has become.
+This determination to do whatever it took helped make BeenVerified the big success it has become.

 BeenVerified has expanded since those early days, with a court runner service to pull up data that hasn’t been digitized.
 They’ve also launched a new customer intelligence app called KnowThyCustomer.